korowai/framework/docs/sphinx/lib/ldap/adapters.rst

 -------------

-:ref:`TheLdapLibrary` uses *adapters* to interact with the actual LDAP client library.
+:ref:`TheLdapLibrary` uses *adapters* to interact with the actual LDAP implementation (client library).
 An adapter is a class that converts the interface of that particular implementation to :class:`Korowai\\Lib\\Ldap\\Adapter\\AdapterInterface`.
-This pattern allows for different LDAP implementations to be used by :ref:`TheLdapLibrary` in a pluggable manner.
+This pattern allows for different LDAP implementations to be used by :ref:`TheLdapLibrary` in a pluggable manner. :ref:`TheLdapLibrary` itself provides an adapter named *ExtLdap* which makes use of the standard `PHP ldap extension`_.

 Each :class:`Korowai\\Lib\\Ldap\\Ldap` instance wraps an instance of :class:`Korowai\\Lib\\Ldap\\Adapter\\AdapterInterface` (the *adapter*)